survivejs/react-book/manuscript/11_linting_in_webpack.md

 };
 ```

 `preLoaders` section of the configuration gets executed before `loaders`.
 If linting fails, you'll know about it first.
 There's a third section, `postLoaders`, that gets executed after `loaders`.
-You could include code coverage checking there during testing for instance.
+You could include code coverage checking there during testing, for instance.

 JSHint will look into specific rules to apply from `.jshintrc`.
 You can also define custom settings within a `jshint` object at your Webpack configuration.
 Exact configuration options have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail. `.jshintrc` could look like this: